 In the interests of the comfort, health and safety of all users of local paths and open spaces the Parish Council has purchased more than 42 dog waste bins spread widely around the village at strategic locations, and where the bins do not incorporate ‘poo’ bag dispensers hygienic bags may be collected from the Parish Office (free of charge although a voluntary donation is appreciated).

 Since 2008 the Parish Council has worked in partnership with Flowers4Croxley, a local community group that aims to co-ordinate the provision and maintenance of floral displays throughout the village.
 As a result of their efforts, supported by donations from residents and local organisations, together their our own fund raising and Parish Council funds they have installed flower barrels located in numerous locations; designed and provided flower beds on the Watford Road; purchased climbing roses outside the Red Cross centre; planted bulbs with local school children across the village; purchased 3 welcome troughs at the village boundaries and planted rose beds on the Two Bridges roundabout.
 In 2018 the Flowers4Croxley group decided to wind down their operations and all the local provision of floral dispalys are now directly managed by the Parish Council.
 The Council’s budget for 2019/20 includes £500 to continue to make Croxley Green look nice.

 The Parish Council is considering other ways in which to beautify the built environment of Croxley Green including more planting of street trees and flowers.

-The Council’s Environment and Amenity Committee is always receptive to new ideas for how we may enhance the natural amenity of Croxley Green for the benefit of its residents and other users.
+The Council’s Leisure, Events & Environment Committee is always receptive to new ideas for how we may enhance the natural amenity of Croxley Green for the benefit of its residents and other users.